We are searching for

 Step #4: Deciding on Additional Coverage and Assessing Costs

 You may choose or be required to take on extra coverage, like a guaranteed asset protection or GAP.
-A GAP covers any amounts required by your auto insurance company over the money left on your lease; this is done in the case of accident or theft.
+A GAP covers any amounts required by your auto insurance company over the money left on your used car lease; this is done in the case of accident or theft.
 These costs can be paid upfront or included in your monthly payments, depending on what your dealership requires.

 • Capitalized Cost: The capitalized cost of your car is the value of both the vehicle and associated services at the beginning of the lease.
 This cost can be reduced by trading in a vehicle or putting a downpayment on the car at the beginning of the lease, depending on the terms offered by your dealer.

-• Residual Value: This is the estimated value of the vehicle at the conclusion of the lease.
+• Residual Value: This is the estimated value of the vehicle at the conclusion of the used car lease.
 In a close-ended lease this is determined before any payments are made; with an open-ended the residual value may change as the lease agreement nears completion.

 • Depreciation: Your dealer will estimate the rate your car will lose its value over time, known as depreciation.
 You'll make payments on this depreciation through your normal monthly payments.

 • Use Tax: Some states require something called a "use tax" when taking out a lease.
-This is like the sales tax you'd pay when purchasing a vehicle, but designed to accommodate a used-car lease specifically.
+This is like the sales tax you'd pay when purchasing a vehicle, but designed to accommodate a used car lease specifically.

 Step #5: Read Through Terms Clearly, Make Prompt Payments

 You should never sign any legal document before carelly reading through each section.
 You'll want to check each of the terms you are agreeing to, including extra charges for wear-and-tear and excessive mileage.
 Once you've studied each part of the document and signed, be sure to make your payments on time.
-If you fail to do so, you may default on your lease and be charged a hefty fine.
+If you fail to do so, you may default on your used car lease and be charged a hefty fine.
 Not only that, but you will likely have your vehicle repossessed.

-Used-Car Lease Frequently Asked Questions
+Used Car Lease Frequently Asked Questions

 Is it a Good Idea to Lease a Used Car?